davinaleong/proj-asymmetrical-landing/README.md

-# proj-asymmetrical-landing
+# Asymmetrical Landing Page

-Me attempting to create an asymmetrical landing.
+This project is me attempting to create the design featured in [this video](https://www.youtube.com/watch?v=QBfblbmTTF4).